Anu-bhav/Win32-Buffer-Overflow/Walkthroughs/Brainpan.md

 Since it is an .exe file, I need to evaluate the file in my Windows 7 lab machine.
 But first lets confirm its file type. *Spoiler: It is a windows executable file.*

 `file Downloads/brainpan.exe`

 ![888c3ff6f19a66eb2b356770412bc5ad.png](/_resources/4ce3497d273f4680a431b054427a23ab.png)

 Using string command to extract strings of printable characters from this file.
 We can see a rather interesting set of characters. *Spoiler: It is the password for authenticating ...*

 `strings Downloads/brainpan.exe`

 ![1032d53b3c183822323b7d017e67945c.png](/_resources/c57c388a02cb4bc9b2f450418b2eaa79.png)

+Dropping brainpan.exe to the Windows 7 lab machine.
+Below we can see that brainpan.exe is running and waiting for connection on port 9999.
+It is the same file running on target machine, which can be confirmed by connecting to target machine (brainpan).

 ![c5fb599587e7d4c1d6cc5adf3a3d9806.png](/_resources/935a5f2062684f8a92640efb4ec856ff.png)

+Connecting to Windows 7 machine, running brainpan.exe.
 `nc -nv 192.168.69.101 9999`

 ![a5bccb2981932f2a47246bb458efc670.png](/_resources/170cd19b33a24a64bf9a5742d6533ac4.png)

 ![219febe29ab591a55eeba5ff12f828dc.png](/_resources/9b34d434766b4f22b3185f8d83cbb1b7.png)

 ![2a1f38a35c15d6733129f154951edd8b.png](/_resources/935db545c12d4b98b809d268d3ffbe84.png)

 ![00fd1b9a9a6c6458f76750f251c3cdbd.png](/_resources/f8de05508bf94098bb85d62404993f00.png)